ayanahm/simple-csv-transformer/README.md

 There is an exception to the CSV standards, it assumes that there must be always a header row present in the source CSV file.
 If not then manually needs to be corrected.

+### The Concept<a name="the-concept"></a>

+The concept of the mapping from `source-file` -> `target-file` is as follows:

+Each row ,except the header, in the source CSV is applied by three step modification.

+`Mapper -> Reducer -> Formatter`

+For each row, and for each column, the `Mapper` is applied.

+Then `Reducer` reduces the mapped column values into a single `String` value.
+Which may `reduce` more then 1 mapped value.

+The reduced `String` value is then applied to `Formatter`.
+The output of the `Formatter`
+is then written into the output CSV file.

+ `Mapper` and `Formatter` are extensible by providing custom implementations.
+ For the simplicity reasons, the reducer is kept with only 1 implementation.
+But open for later extensions.

+### Why XML?<a name="why-xml"></a>

 ## Api Usage<a name="api-usage"></a>